British Virgin Islands

 Shareholders – Business companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents.
 Details of shareholders are not publicly disclosed.

 Directors – At least one director is required, who may be a natural person or a legal entity, resident or non-resident.
-Directors’ details are not available to the public.
+The name of active directors is available upon requesting an official search report to the Registrar of Corporate Affairs.
+Search reports can only be requested by VIRRGIN users (e.g. registered agents).

 Secretary – The appointment of a secretary is not required.